10 Styling Tips From Fashion Month That Will Elevate Your Outfits

 Fashion Month Styling Hack: Double Denim

-The Canadian tuxedo is far from new, but with cowboy core gaining traction again, double-denim styling thrived on the autumn/winter 2024 runways.
-Some standout pairings were Ganni’s denim-skirt-over-jeans look, Marimekko’s doubled-up printed denim, and Munthe’s triple denim look, which included a mid-wash jacket, shirt and jeans.
+The Canadian tuxedo is far from new, but with cowboy core gaining traction again, double-denim styling thrived on the fall/winter 2024 runways.
+Some standout pairings were Ganni’s denim-skirt-over-jeans look, Marimekko’s doubled-up printed denim, and Munthe’s triple denim look, which included a mid-wash jacket, shirt, and jeans.

 AdvertisementADVERTISEMENT